Pisaura mirabilis: Mating system

 Males of this species offer a nuptial gift to potential female mates.
 Some Pisaura mirabilis specimens have also been observed to use thanatosis during courtship.
 After presenting the nuptial gift to the female, she bites on to the gift and the male moves to her epigyne to deposit sperm with his pedipalps.
 Throughout copulation, the male keeps a leg on the gift so as to be ready if she tries to escape with it or attack him.
 At this time, the male may feign death – his limbs become straight and he is dragged along with the female while holding on to the gift.
 When the female stops, the male slowly "resurrects" and continues attempting to mate.
 Thanatosis in P. mirabilis has been observed to significantly increase the male's odds of successfully copulating from less than 30% to 89%.

 Predators, parasites, and pathogens

-Predators of Pisaura mirabilis includes spider wasps, tree frogs, lizards, and song birds during the day, and toads, shrew mice, and bats at night.
+Predators of Pisaura mirabilis includes spider wasps, tree frogs, lizards, and song birds during the day, and toads, shrews, and bats at night.
 Other spider species, as well as from the same species (cannibalism), consider P. mirabilis as prey.

 Nursery web spiders are often parasitised by nematodes, parasitic wasps, and Acari.
 These parasites infect the spider and its eggs and cocoons, which can lead to destruction of a whole clutch of eggs.

 Baculoviridae and Rickettsia species infect nursery web spiders, as well.
 They most likely enter the gastrointestinal tract via the spiders' prey.
 Not only can nymphs and adults be infected, but different stages in the cocoon are infected, as well.